-The TechConnect Digital Inclusion Initiative focuses on the technology needs of the Citys most underserved neighborhoods and communities include disabled, low-income and limited-English speaking populations.
+The City’s digital inclusion initiatives focus on the technology needs of the most underserved neighborhoods and communities including seniors, disabled, low-income and limited-English speaking populations.

 Access to information technology is increasingly necessary to obtain employment, education opportunities, health information and city services.
-Yet an estimated 18% of San Francisco households lack a home computer and 20% do not access the Internet at home, according to the 2007 City Survey.
+Yet an estimated 12% of San Francisco households do not access the Internet at home, according to the 2013 City Survey.
 The lack of technology access is especially acute in certain neighborhoods and populations.

-This initiative is a joint effort of the City and County of San Francisco and various government, corporate, nonprofit and philanthropic partners.
-The Department of Telecommunications and Telecommunications (DTIS) is coordinating the effort amongst City agencies and public and private partners.
+The Department of Technology (DT) and its predecessor Department of Telecommunications and Telecommunications (DTIS) have sought to coordinate the effort amongst City agencies and public and private partners.